Carrollton, New Orleans: Primary and secondary schools

 New Orleans Public Schools and the Recovery School District serve Carrollton.

 Prominent in the area is the Carrollton Courthouse, the former courthouse for the city of Carrollton (located at 719 South Carrollton Avenue).
 Designed by prominent New Orleans architect Henry Howard, who also designed many other notable buildings around Louisiana including Nottoway Plantation and Madewood Plantation, and completed in 1855, the site served as the courthouse for Carrollton and Jefferson Parish until the town was annexed onto New Orleans in 1874.
 Since then, the building has housed McDonogh 23 elementary school, Ben Franklin Senior High School, Lusher Elementary School's 6-8 extension (now Lusher Charter School), and Audubon Charter School.
-The building has been vacant since 2013.
+The building was vacant from 2013 until 2023, when The Carrollton, an upscale assisted living facility, was opened.

 There was a private school named the Carrollton Private School, founded to avoid racial integration in the 1950s.
 The school campus was located on Willow Street at corner of Monroe Street.
 Grades 1 thru 8.

 In 2016 the board of Lycée Français de la Nouvelle-Orléans approved plans to ask to open a campus at the former James Weldon Johnson Elementary School in Carrollton.
 The request was approved in March 2017.
 That building temporarily housed Sophie B. Wright Charter School from 2013, until 2016.